symphonycms/members/README.markdown

 - Members: Reset Password
 - Members: Recover Account

 Go to Blueprints > Components and click on the event name to view documentation for that event.

 This extension provides three event filters that you can add to your events to make them useful to Members:

+- Members: Activation
 - Members: Register
 - Members: Update Password

-- Members: Activation
+#### Members: Activation

+The Members: Activation filter is to be attached to your own Registration event to force a Member's activated state to be 'no' when a Member is registering for your site.
+This prevents any DOM hacking to make users activate themselves.
+If you do not use the Member: Activation field, then you don't this filter on your Registration event.

+#### Members: Register

+The Members: Register filter should be used as an additional security measure to ensure that the user cannot DOM hack their own Role.
+This filter ensures a newly registered user will always be of the Default Role.
+If you do not use the Member: Role field, you don't need this filter on your Registration event.

+#### Members: Update Password

+The Members: Update Password filter is useful on Events where the user may update some of their profile information, and updating their password is optional.
+It essentially tells the extension that if the user hasn't provided their password, yet it's set to required, it's ok, just remember their current password details.

 ### Roles and Permissions

 The Members extension comes with a single default Role, Public.
 This role cannot be deleted, but it can be renamed and modified to suit your installation.
 This Role is assumed by any Frontend user who is not authenticated.
 Roles allow you to set Frontend event and page permissions.

 ### Email Templates